microsoft/studentambassadors/Bug-Bash/C# Beginner Training/1_LP_AZ_get-started-with-c-sharp/M01-write-your-first-c-sharp-code/includes/2b-exercise-write-your-first-code.md

 (1,1): error CS0103: The name 'console' does not exist in the current context
 ```

-The first part `(1,1)` indicates the line and column where the error occurred.
+The first part, `(1,1)`, indicates the line and column where the error occurred.
 But what does this error message mean?

 C# is a case-sensitive language, meaning that the C# compiler considers the words `console` and `Console` as different as the words `cat` and `dog`.
 Sometimes, the error message can be a bit misleading.
-You'll need to understand the true reason why the error exists, and that comes through learning more about C#'s syntax.
+You'll need to understand the valid reason why the error exists, which comes from learning more about C#'s syntax

 Similarly, if you used single-quotation marks to surround the literal string `Hello World!` like so: